blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 				- Dualism and Monism, based on Vaishnava Bhedabheda Vedaanta Darshana
 				- Both Oneness and Difference are equal, because that's Brahman's natural state
 				- Nimbarka follows Parinama Vaada (The Proposition of Transformation), which states that the world is a real Parinama (transformation) of Brahman, to explain the cause of the world.
 Chit (Sentient) and Achit (Non-Sentient) forms of reality exist at a subtle form with Brahman in his natural state, in the varying Shaktis (Capacities).
 But he exerts his Capacities to bring them to the gross form.
 	- 6.3.
-Vishishta Advaita Vedaanta (Special Non-Difference)
+Vishishta Advaita Vedaanta (Qualified Non-Difference)
 		- A Vaishnava school by Ramanujacharya, Ishvara is considered as Vishnu
 		- The Tattva is knowledge of three things; Jiva (living beings) / sentient beings (Chit Brahman), Ajiva (non-living beings) / insentient beings (Achit Brahman) and Ishvara (Para Brahman)
 		- Ishvara is Para Brahman with Kalyana Gunas (good attributes), and Jiva and Jagat are its secondary attributes